-Is it still worth it to return and live in New York, especially if you are Asian?
+Is it still worth returning and living in New York, especially if you are Asian?

-In August 2020, New York Governor begged wealthy business owners to come back to the city, ‘I’ll buy you a drink!’ he said.
-The jest did little.
+In August 2020, New York Governor Andrew Cuomo begged wealthy business owners to come back to the city, “I’ll buy you a drink!” he said.

-New York’s dilemma isn’t just the pandemic but the high cost of living, towering taxes, and precarious public safety.
+The New York exodus isn’t just because of the recent pandemic but the high cost of living, towering taxes, and precarious public safety.
+Its dilemma runs deep within its progressive policies.

-According to Investors, the worst-run cities with “high taxes and spend” are Democrat states.
-As a result, New Yorkers leave for lower tax states like Texas, Florida, Nevada, Arizona at record numbers and not return.
+According to Investors, the worst-run cities with “high taxes and spending” are Democrat states.
+As a result, New Yorkers leave for lower tax states like Texas, Florida, Nevada, and Arizona at record numbers.
+In short, Republican policies appear to be better for the economy.

 5 Reasons why staying in New York may not be worth it for starting families